8ball030/derive_client/docs/getting-started/bridging.md

 5. Wait for confirmation and finality on the target chain

 This flow is abstracted in the client.
-You only need to call the high-level methods exposed on the `DeriveClient`.
+You only need to call the high-level methods exposed on the `HTTPClient`.

 ---

 ## Usage

-The client exposes bridging via high-level methods on `DeriveClient`.
+The client exposes bridging via high-level methods on `HTTPClient.bridge`.
-Underlying bridge implementations live in the private `_bridge` module.

-- **We do not document the private modules here.**
 - Refer to [Quickstart](quickstart.md) or [Examples](examples/) for usage patterns and sample code.

 ---